 They prevent blood clots and reduce the risk of stroke.
 Resveratrol has blood cholesterol-lowering properties as well.

 They also have the rejuvenating power of skin and hair.

 - Prevention of eye disorder: The polyphenolic antioxidants damage the free radicals in eye infections.
 In this way, cataracts and age-related macular degeneration are prevented.

 - Correction of anemia: Like other dry fruits, raisin has excellent potential to reduce anemia.

 The abundant vitamins, minerals like iron and copper in the raisin can promote red blood cells and hemoglobin production.
 This, in turn, increases oxygen transportation throughout the body.

-- Reduction of heart disease incidence: Low sodium and high potassium content of raisin help to relax blood vessels and prevent retention of salt and water.
+- Reduction of heart disease incidence: Low sodium and high potassium content of raisin help relax blood vessels and prevent salt and water retention.

 As a result, blood pressure is reduced, and the incidence of heart disease is also reduced.

 - Improves the teeth’ health: Eating raisins keeps the teeth clean and prevents the germs from accumulating in the cavities.